laurensdewaele/tenso-mobile-app/app/lib/notes.md

 - Screen hang timer.
-  Ask for opinions on the white screen flash. calcHandoffSet needs to be in a separate class and extend that one.
+  calcHandoffSet needs to be in a separate class and extend that one.
+  Ask for opinions on the white screen flash. => get rid of it.
   Landscape.
   Beeps and sounds.
   Voice-over that says which grip + addedWeight.